thayanemenezes/thayanemenezes/README.md

 </div>

 - 👩🏾‍💻 Web Fullstack Developer at Solution4Fleet
-- 📚 Graduate Student in Computer Science
+- ⚙️ Backend: Development of REST APIs and Microservices using Node.js, Express, NestJS, and TypeScript
-- 🖥 For backend, i'm working with NodeJs + Express, Nestjs and TypeScript.
-In Frontend, using ReactJS + NextJs.
+- 🖥 Frontend: Building responsive web applications with ReactJS, Next.js, Sass, Styled Components, and Chakra UI
-- 🐍 Plus: i already builded some routines for data analysis using Python with Pandas and NumPy
+- 🐍 Data Analysis & Image Processing: Developed data analysis routines using Python, Pandas, NumPy, and SQL.
+Also, worked on image processing tasks using Pytesseract for optical character recognition (OCR)
-- 🔧 Embedded Systems Experience: I have worked with embedded systems, utilizing ESP32 and Arduino, developing IoT solutions with sensor integration, real-time communication, and remote monitoring.
+- 🔧 Embedded Systems Experience: I have worked with embedded systems, utilizing ESP32 and Arduino, developing IoT solutions with sensor integration, real-time communication, and remote monitoring

 <div>
 <a href="https://www.linkedin.com/in/thayane-menezes-31a5a9191/" target="_blank" style="margin: 5px;">